-Amid stimulus talks, Biden signs order to help factories
+Biden more bullish on vaccines, open to 1.5M daily shot goal

 The number of U.S. manufacturing jobs peaked in 1979 at 19.5 million and now totals 12.3 million, according to the Labor Department.

-Associated Press writer Jonathan Lemire contributed to this report from Washington.
+Associated Press writers Jonathan Lemire and Ricardo Alonso-Zaldivar contributed to this report from Washington.